Hey, Camp Folks!

 The likeliest origin of this phrase comes from old dice games (back sometime in the 1800s).
 While there is an old dice game called ‘Horse’, the phrase ‘A Horse Apiece’ was used in a wide variety of games.
 It was used to refer to a situation when two players are throwing for the best two out of three.
 When the first two throws result in a tie, then it was said that you were to have a horse apiece.
 A predecessor to this phrase is an even more basic version of it: ‘a horse and a horse’.

-These dice games and the phrases that come along with them were popular in the United Kingdom and probably more widespread than it is today.
+These dice games and the phrases that come along with them used to be popular much more widespread than they are today.
 So why is this phrase so strongly associated with Wisconsinites in the current day?
 Oddly enough, the phrase seems to have simply died off in most other places and stuck in this particular part of country.

 I would love to hear more people start using this phrase outside of Wisconsin—it’s a great way to quickly relay that there’s no difference between two possibilities.
 As always, thanks for reading, Camp Fans!